alexfernandez/alexfernandez.github.io/2016/event-attendance.md

 That is the kind of strategy that a stuffy department-store manager might come up with, but to anyone with half a clue looks really poorly thought.
+Prevent people from using the shopping cart, which doesn't cost you anything?

-You _really_ don't want to do anything that decreases the broad ends of the funnel: not reduce the number of people that sign up, and definitely _not_ decrease the community by expelling inconstant members!
+You _really_ do not want to do anything that decreases the broad ends of the funnel.
+In our case, it is not a good idea to limit the number of people that sign up, and you have better think twice before _reducing the community_ by expelling inconstant members!
 Instead, you want to study why your conversion rate is so low.

+### Conversion Rates

+The obvious way is to charge for events: once people have paid for something they are sure to attend.
+But unless you are TED Talks,
+good luck bringing people to your events.
+The only way to increase conversion rate would seem to be to make events more interesting, meetups more engaging, and talks more inspiring.
+Then again, I bet you are already doing all that already!

 With this new point of view, a conversion rate of 30 to 50% is not bad.
 Many online shops would sell their souls for a 20%.